 When deciding where to place functions within a JavaScript script, it is important to consider function hoisting, code readability, dependency management, scope and access, and execution order.
 By carefully considering these factors, developers can create well-structured, maintainable, and error-free code.

-Other recent questions and answers regarding EITC/WD/JSF JavaScript Fundamentals:
+Other recent questions and answers regarding Examination review:

-- How does the placement of the return statement within a function affect the flow of the function's execution?
+- How does the order of function declarations affect the execution of code in JavaScript?